-Apart from these central criteria there are a set of 'softer' criteria dealing with feasibility, production and maintenance of the detector.
-Although the impact of the criteria has to be adjusted for each decision individually it is clear that the relative weighting of the following criteria are lower.
+Apart from these central criteria there are a set of additional criteria dealing with feasibility, production and maintenance of the detector.
+Although the impact of the criteria has to be adjusted for each decision individually the relative weighting of the following criteria is generally lower.